 Tarte Tatin (for two) w/ apples, vanilla ice cream 28

-Zonfrillo tested the Sydney market in 2019 with an Orana pop-up in the former Longrain site in Surry Hills.
+Jock Zonfrillo tested the Sydney market in 2019 with an Orana pop-up in the former Longrain site in Surry Hills.
 However, the option to extend the arrangement was not taken up.

 Of course, the COVID-19 crisis and the ensuing border closures and restaurant industry chaos would not have helped, as would Zonfrillo’s reported permanent move to Melbourne.
-In addition, Zonfrillo is also said to be very busy with his native food flavour lab.
+In addition, Zonfrillo was also said to be very busy with his native food flavour lab.

 “Companies want to use Australian native ingredients but don’t know where to start.
 All they know is that there are amazing ingredients coming out of Australia – potentially the next goji berry – and they want to work with them.”